shortstheory/one-in-7-billion/content/2017-12-10-thinkpad13-review.md

 The hinges are nice and tight and the lid gives a satisfying thump on closing.
 Speaking of which, the aluminium lid is solid and protects the display nicely.
 However, it does give the laptop a heterogeneous look and feel with the rest of the frame being made of plastic.

 One aside here, the 13 does have unique touches not found on higher end models.
-For example, the "i's" in the ThinkPad in both the lid and the palm-rest glow and ThinkPad logo has a really nice brushed finish to it on the lid.
+For example, the "i's" in the ThinkPad logo in both the lid and the palm-rest glow and the ThinkPad logo has a really nice brushed finish to it on the lid.

 Opening the laptop for servicing and upgrading is not a good experience.
 The bottom base is held by 10 captive screws and is incredibly fiddly to pry open.
 I ended up scratching off some of the paint of the bottom cover in the two times I tried opening the base.
 That said, upgradability is much better than what you can find on comparable ultrabooks.
 Both DDR4 RAM slots, the M.2 SATA SSD (no NVMe on the Gen 1 unfortunately), the Wi-Fi card, and battery can be easily replaced.

 The touchpad has its share of mechanical issues too.
 It is a clickpad design, similar to that found on MacBooks.
 Sometimes dust and debris would find its way in the gap between the base of the laptop and the touchpad causing the right button to physically stop clicking.
 It's a simple problem to fix and all it needs is a swab with a piece of thick paper under the touchpad.
 Nevertheless, I expected a more robust design.
 At least this problem isn't exclusive to the 13 as it seems to happen to the T450s as well.

 Lastly, the plastic construction does have some drawbacks when it comes to scratches.
-Part of the lid is plastic and is much more scratched up than the aluminium part of it.
+A small section of the lid joining it to the hinges is plastic and is much more scratched up than the aluminium part of it.
 After a year, the base unit also had some paint rubbing off from the edges.
 I would suggest buying a carrying sleeve to avoid this from happening.
 The silver palmrests also have taken a slightly darker shade to the rest of the laptop.

 Fortunately, all the damage is only cosmetic and the laptop has held up pretty well after being jostled around campus for more than a year.